hse-project/rfcs/rfcs/hse/0003-wal-design.md

     }

-    For each committed txid in txn_list { // by commit-seqno order For each tx-op in txid: // sorted LSN order wal_tx_write(tx-op);
+    For each committed txid in txn_list { // by commit-seqno order For each tx-op in txid: // sorted rid order wal_tx_write(tx-op);
     }